 The main temporary differences arise from the post-retirement benefits provision and the fair value movements on equity investments accounted for at FVOCI.

 The contractual reserve consists of the cumulative part of the annual net results that FMO is obliged to reserve under the Agreement State-FMO of November 16, 1998.
-This reserve is not freely distributive.
+This reserve cannot be freely distributed.

-This special purpose reserve contains the allocations of risk capital provided by the Dutch State to finance the portfolio of loans and equity investments.
+This special purpose reserve contains the allocations of risk capital provided by the Dutch Government to finance the portfolio of loans and equity investments.

 Fair value reserve

 The fair value reserve includes gains and losses of equity investments designated as at FVOCI.
 Gains and losses on such equity investments are never reclassified to profit or loss.
 Cumulative gains and losses recognized in this reserve are transferred to "Other reserves" on disposal of an investment.

 The assets, liabilities, income and expenses of foreign subsidiaries and associates are translated using the closing and weighted average exchange rates.
 Differences resulting from the translation are recognized in the translation reserve.